blbadger/blbadger.github.io/feature-visualization.md

 model = torch.hub.load('pytorch/vision:v0.10.0', 'googlenet', pretrained=True, init_weights=True).to(device)
 ```

+We have the following feature maps using the same optimization procedure denoted in the previous section.
 The starting convolutional layers are similar to what is found in the InceptionV3 model: solid colors and simple patterns are found.

 ![googlenet_architecture]({{https://blbadger.github.io}}/neural_networks/googlenet_convlayers.png)

+Relatively early, more complex patterns are formed and objects such as small parts on animal faces are observed.

 ![googlenet_architecture]({{https://blbadger.github.io}}/neural_networks/googlenet_layer3.png)

 ![googlenet_architecture]({{https://blbadger.github.io}}/neural_networks/googlenet_layer4.png)

-For the last two mixed convolutional layers, we have the following feature maps using the same optimization procedure denoted in the previous section:
+For the last two mixed convolutional layers,

 ![inceptionv3 layer combo]({{https://blbadger.github.io}}/neural_networks/googlenet_5a5b.png)